clojure-grimoire/grimoire/resources/1.6.0/clojure.core/new/docstring.md

-The args, if any, are evaluated from left to right, andpassed to the constructor of the class named by Classname.
-Theconstructed object is returned.
+The args, if any, are evaluated from left to right, and passed to the constructor of the class named by Classname.
+The constructed object is returned.